2018 Transportation Bond Referendum

 - Immediately fund the prioritized Bond-Funded (Green) Projects for roads, sidewalk and bike lane improvements.

 - Begin the process to start key cost-sharing partnership projects with NCDOT for Bond and Partner-Funded (Purple) Projects.

 - The above Green and Purple projects will complement the already funded, already Active Non Bond-Funded (Orange) Projects.

 - Find out how this could impact you.

 Town Leaders Address Traffic Issues

 Motorists travelling roads here have experienced a steady rise in traffic congestion, intersection bottlenecks and safety concerns for pedestrians and bicyclists.
 Transportation improvements led by the Town of Holly Springs, N.C.
 Department of Transportation (NCDOT) and the development community have lessened the impact, but could not completely mitigate increased congestion.

-Much Needed Bond Projects
+Bond Projects Overview

 The $40 million bond issue would fund projects to supplement current transportation initiatives and provide seed money of local dollars to obtain state grant funds for larger-scale, higher-impact improvements to the State roads that move commuters through Holly Springs.